jkoul/groupdrup/README.md

   ```
   mv drupal-x.x.x/* drupal-x.x.x/.htaccess /Applications/MAMP/htdocs/yourdrupaldir
   ```
-  where yourdrupaldir is whatever you want the directory to be called.
+  where yourdrupaldir is whatever you want the directory to be called and "drupal-x.x.x" should match the version of Drupal you just installed.

 5. Create Drupal database using MySQL